 - Deployment: Also learned Terraform and how to deploy production releases to Google Cloud.

 Implementing a microservice architecture slated to serve as the backend platform for Hallmark's e-cards and streaming movies services.
 The team built more than a dozen Elixir / Phoenix REST-ful microservices hosted on AWS with a PostgreSQL database and deployed via Docker.
 Due to a company-wide mandate, we are now rewriting it in Golang via the Beego framework with a MySQL database.
 Highlights include work on a minimalist prototype of an autocomplete suggestion feature(s) with Elasticsearch and using metaprogramming to reduce the amount of boilerplate used to build a nested CRUD hierarchy feature.
-Currently working on a standard error code library package written in Golang to standardize error messaging across our new services.

 Built backend OAuth provider in Rails 5 and worked with 3rd party developers to integrate it with their search influencer platform to make it easier to connect influencers and company brands; resulted in a high value contract with a major automaker and over 2M+ worth of new business opportunities